vinyldns/vinyldns/modules/docs/src/main/tut/api/batchchange-model.md

 #### SINGLE CHANGE ATTRIBUTES <a id="singlechange-attributes" />

-A successful batch change response consists of a corresponding [SingleAddChange](#singleaddchange-attributes) or [SingleDeleteChange](#singledeletechange-attributes) for each batch change input.
+A successful batch change response consists of a corresponding [SingleAddChange](#singleaddchange-attributes) or [SingleDeleteRRSetChange](#singledeleterrsetchange-attributes) for each batch change input.
 See the [batch change create](../api/create-batchchange) page for details on constructing a batch change request.

 #### SingleAddChange <a id="singleaddchange-attributes" />